RetroDECK/ES-DE/INSTALL.md

 For the `path` tag, the following variable is expanded by ES:

-`%ROMPATH%` - Replaced with the path defined for the setting ROMDirectory in `es_settings.cfg`.
+`%ROMPATH%` - Replaced with the path defined for the setting ROMDirectory in es_settings.cfg.

 ## gamelist.xml